Refrigeration Monitoring

 What is the EPA refrigerant phaseout?

-The EPA's HFC refrigerant phaseout tackles a critical environmental issue: the damaging impact of HFCs on the climate.
+The EPA's HFC refrigerant phasedown tackles a critical environmental issue: the damaging impact of HFCs on global climate.

 HFCs, common refrigerants in HVAC and refrigeration systems, were hailed as a safer alternative to ozone-depleting CFCs.
 However, HFCs are potent greenhouse gases, trapping more heat than CO2 in the atmosphere and contributing to global warming.